iniyannatarajan/Anime.jl/paper/paper.md

 # Similar Packages
 - `MEQSv2` [@Natarajan2022]: A synthetic data generation package for VLBI written in Python.
 It was the first VLBI simulator used in the EHT to include complex mm-wave observing effects and can compute most instrument models found in `Anime`.
 - `SYMBA` [@Roelofs2020]: An end-to-end synthetic data generation pipeline that uses `MEQSv2` to generate synthetic data and introduces residual calibration effects that closely match the properties of real EHT data.
-- `eht-imaging` [@Chael2018]: A general-purpose python package for imaging EHT data, with simulation modules for generating synthetic data.
+- `eht-imaging` [@Chael2018]: A general-purpose python package for analyzing EHT observations, with simulation modules for generating synthetic data.
-- `ngehtsim` [@Pesceinprep]: A fast and flexible (sub)mm VLBI synthetic data generator for the EHT and ngEHT based on `eht-imaging`, adding capabilities such as simulation of local weather effects and fringe-finding residuals.
+- `ngehtsim` [@Pesceinprep]: A fast and flexible (sub-)mm VLBI synthetic data generator based on `eht-imaging`, adding capabilities such as simulation of local weather effects and fringe-finding residuals.

 # Acknowledgements
 This work was supported by MSIP2...